Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Data and Background

-\paragraph{German Life History Study (GHS).} The main source for our empirical analysis is the German Life History Study (GHS, see \citealt{Mayer2007} for an overview).
-The GHS is a retrospective survey of eight West German birth cohorts born 1919-1971, conducted using standardized face-to-face or telephone interviews.
-We draw on data from the first two waves of the GHS \citep{ZA2647,ZA2646,ZA2645}.
+\paragraph{German Life History Study.} Our main data source is the GHS, a survey of eight West German birth cohorts born 1919-1971 \citep{Mayer2007}.
+We draw on retrospective life-cycle information\footnote{Recall error can increase the measurement error of retrospectively collected data, especially for distant events.
+However, multiple studies have extensively assessed the reliability of retrospective data in the GHS, with quality enhanced through careful data editing \citep[see][for details]{Mayer2007}.
+Event histories were checked for completeness, consistency, and plausibility across life domains, with interview recordings reviewed or respondents recontacted when needed.
+Importantly, our treatment indicators do not rely on the exact recall of war injury, imprisonment, or displacement dates.} from the first two waves \citep{ZA2647,ZA2646,ZA2645}.
 Both waves constructed nationally representative samples of German citizens living in West Germany at the time of the survey (foreigners were excluded).
-The first wave (GHS-1, conducted in 1981-83) surveyed 2171 respondents born in 1929-31, 1939-41, and 1949-51.
-The second wave (GHS-2, conducted in 1985-88) surveyed 1,412 respondents born in 1919-21.
+The first wave (GHS-1, conducted in 1981-83) surveyed respondents born in 1929-31, 1939-41, and 1949-51.
+We instead focus on the second wave (GHS-2, conducted in 1985-88), which surveyed individuals born in 1919-21, who were 18-20 years old when the war started.
+We observe 1,412 respondents in this wave, 559 of which are men (the gender imbalance is a legacy of WWII).
+Although modest, this main sample is sufficiently large to capture the effects of the life-changing shocks we are studying.
+Moreover, parts of our analysis can be also implemented in the much larger 1970 census, as discussed below.

-The GHS surveyed respondents about their education, employment, and family history.
-In particular, the GHS recorded respondents' entire occupational history and activities during employment gaps.
-Our empirical analysis uses prestige scores of occupations measured on the Standard International Occupational Scale (SIOPS) \citep{Treiman1977} to compare the occupational success of individuals.
-Scores range from 18 (unskilled laborers) to 78 (medical professionals, professors).
-The GHS also recorded time spent in school, vocational training, and further education.
-We measure educational attainment by total years of education, i.e., the time required to attain the school, vocational, and university degrees recorded in the data (see Appendix \ref{sec:Education-Measure} for details).
-We also observe parental education and employment outcomes.
+Importantly for our purpose, the GHS-2 focused on events related to WWII.
+It recorded occupational absences and gaps in employment due to military service, captivity, and displacement.
+Respondents were also asked about illness, accidents, or ailments.
+We classify bullet and shrapnel wounds, frostbite, amputations, and ``general war injuries'' sustained between 1939-45 as war-related injuries.

+The GHS also contains rich demographic and labor market information.
+Respondents reported their complete education, employment, and family history.
+For each life domain, respondents were asked about sequences of episodes, including start and end dates and additional information about each spell.
+For example, in the employment domain, respondents provided the start and end dates of each employment spell in chronological order, as well as information on job title, industry, or hours worked.
+Once the data were collected for each domain, the information was checked for consistency across life domains.